Gravier v City of Liège

 Françoise Gravier v City of Liège (C-293/83) was an important freedom of movement case in European law concerning non-discrimination in access to vocational education.
 It held that an education institution may not discriminate against students in terms of the fees they charge on grounds of nationality.

 The judgment did not concern maintenance grants from the government.
-In order to claim those, the European Court of Justice's (ECJ) decisions in Bidar v London Borough of Ealing and Förster v Hoofddirectie van de Informatie Beheer Groep state that a person can be required to have lived in a country for five years prior to a claim.
+In order to claim those, the European Court of Justice's (ECJ) decisions in R (Bidar) v London Borough of Ealing and Förster v Hoofddirectie van de Informatie Beheer Groep state that a person can be required to have lived in a country for five years prior to a claim.

 Facts

 Françoise Gravier, a French national, applied in 1982 to study cartoon drawing at the Académie Royale des Beaux-Arts in the Belgian city of Liège.
 Gravier was requested to pay a fee of 24,622 Belgian francs (approximately 610 euros) as a Minerval (enrolment fee) which was only demanded from foreign students.
 After refusing to meet the fee, Gravier was rejected by the Académie and her Belgian study visa was revoked.